-From 1st March 2010, an international entry will only be permitted to race or trial in the UK if the greyhound has been microchipped and registered on the GBGB registry database.
+Bord na gCon has been advised by the Greyhound Board of Great Britain, that in compliance with Rules 83 & 84 of the Greyhound Board of Great Britain – Rules of Racing, an International Entry will only be permitted to race or trial in the UK if the greyhound has been microchipped and registered on the GBGB registry database.

 There is no charge for an international entry registration.
-However, the following information must be provided to GBGB not less than five working days prior to the closing date of the intended race/competition and not less than five working days prior to participation in a trial:
+However, the following information must be provided to GBGB by the Irish Owner/Trainer not less than five working days prior to the closing date of the intended race/competition and not less than five working days prior to participation in a trial:

-- Proof of date of birth of the owner/s (copy of passport or driving licence0
+• Proof of date of birth of the owner/s (copy of passport or driving licence)

 • Name, address and date of birth of trainer assistants/kennel hands